 - The artist and his/her piece will be shared with local media and via the City and Cultural Center’s social media accounts.

 - The work of the artist will visible on the Cultural Center’s website as long as the piece remains standing along the trail.

 - The artist will receive a plaque next to the installation detailing the artist’s statement and/or process.

 About Mauldin Cultural Center

 The Mauldin Cultural Center (MCC) was created to establish, develop, and promote a cultural system that celebrates the Mauldin community, leverages the arts for the economic benefit of the City and its citizens, and strives to give all citizens and visitors the ability to experience and participate in artistic and cultural activities in an effort to continually develop a more vibrant community.

 The Mauldin Cultural Center is the product of community partners with the vision of developing a cultural center for the City of Mauldin.
 Originally Mauldin High School, and later Mauldin Elementary School, the building was constructed in 1937 as a WPA Project and has since seen a few minor updates as the schools grew.
 In 2003, the City of Mauldin began the process of purchasing the 14 acre property as the first step toward creating a City Center.

-Currently, MCC hosts almost 30,000 people and more than 1,000 events annually.
-They offer a wide-range of arts education classes, live concerts, theater performances, comedy, art exhibits, a public art trail, and other community events.
+Currently, MCC hosts almost 30,000 people annually.
+They offer a wide-range of arts education classes, live concerts, theater performances, comedy, art exhibits, a public art trail, and community events.

 For more information, contact email@example.com.